pierre-jean/pierre-jean.github.io/source/_posts/2016-07-18-two-software-craftsmanship-books-review.markdown

 ### And many other things

+You want to know more?
+Good.
+Go read the books.
+Now.
+Robert Cecil Martin and Sandro Mancuso are great writers and you will have real pleasure reading them.
-I won't summarize here the content of the books.
-Many resources about Software Craftsmanship are already available online.
-If you are interested, you can watch one of the public presentations the authors gave (for instance [here][sandro-talk] and [there][uncle-bob-talk]) covering in some ways the same topic as the books.
+If you still need convincing, you can watch one of the public presentations the authors gave (for instance [here][sandro-talk] and [there][uncle-bob-talk]) covering in some ways the same topic as the books.
 The value of these books is not so much about the topic they cover but how they illustrate each idea through different examples that speak to each one of us.

 Why are these books so important?
 ---------------------------------

-I hear you dear reader: do you need to go through the hundreds of pages of these books to state such an obvious message as "be passionate and professional" ?
+You may ask: do you need to go through the hundreds of pages of these books to figure out such an obvious message as "be passionate and professional" ?
-I wish my answer was no. I wish the values expressed in these books were so obvious that the whole Software Craftsmanship movement could be laugh at.
-But the reality is different.
-And you have certainly see it.
+Well, I'm afraid the reality demonstrates every day that this is not that obvious.

 ### A simple fact

 Have you ever been slow down in your projects by software evolutions that were waiting to be delivered?
 Have you ever been appalled by the numbers of broken features each time a software is released?

-And as a developer, have you never feel mistrust for a business industry that does not understood you?
-Have you ever thought that if you were in charge, things would be better?
+And as a developer, have you ever feel mistrust for a business industry that does not understood you?

-Chances are that the answer is yes, at least for some of these questions.
-The sickness of the software industry cannot be more visible than it is now and truth is our society has no clear idea on how to fix it.
+Chances are that yes, you have.
+The sickness of the software industry cannot be more visible than it is now and the truth is our society has no clear idea on how to fix it.
 Millions are waisted by companies because of this situation.
 And that's the intention of the Software Craftsmanship to provide a way out.

 ### A necessary bridge